danny-zh/epam_intro_cloud_devops/README.md

 - Reload
 - Force-reload

 In newer linux systems the process and service manager is called systemd.
 This modern system initialization and process and service manager tool can offer faster boot times compared to system-v by starting system services in parallel.
-Systemd uses unit files located in /etc/systemd/system that describes the commands, resources and dependencies for managing the execution of the system services.
+Systemd uses unit files located in **/usr/lib/systemd/system** (units created by installation packages), **/run/systemd/system** (units created at runtime) and **/etc/systemd/system** (system-wide units and custom units created by user) that describes the metadata, resources, commands,  and dependencies for managing the execution of the system services.
 Unit files follows a declarative structure comprised of three main parts

 1. [unit]: Contains generic (metadata) information about the service
 2. [service]: Which encodes information about the service itself.
 It contains all those settings that apply only to services, the start, stop, reload script